c-conone/c-conone.github.io/Tutorial.md

 1. Open [Visual Studio Code](https://code.visualstudio.com/) for local editing.

-2. Select *File* > *Open Folder...* and slect the folder where the repository is located.
+2. Select *File* > *Open Folder* and select the folder where the repository is located.

 3. From the Explorer pane, open the `READ.md` file to view the "Usage" and "Customizing" for the mininmal theme.